LM-Ince/lab-website-ince/projects/index.md

 <div class="centered-questions">
   <ol>
-    <li>1.
-How do circadian rhythms regulate inflammation?</li>
+    <li>How do circadian rhythms regulate inflammation?</li>
-    <li>2.
-What are the consequences of circadian disruption on immune function?</li>
+    <li>What are the consequences of circadian disruption on immune function?</li>
   </ol>
 </div>